-Substance Use Rehab Treatment Methods
+Substance Use Detox Treatment

 For help with physiological dependence on a substance, don’t try to stop on your own.
 The changes in your brain and body make quitting the substance painful, in some cases.
-In fact, some types of substances will require medical supervision when quitting.
-You need detox to clear the substance from your system.

 After detox, you must focus on the mental dependency that accompanies physiological reliance on a drug.
 Rehab programs help with this aspect of recovery.
 In fact, after detox, you haven’t yet fully recovered until you go through addiction therapy programs and related treatment to help the mental side of substance abuse.
 These types of treatment differ for each individual, but at Greater Boston Addiction Centers, drug treatment may include any of the following: